 You may have received an alert for an Energy Savings Day and knew it meant the chance to earn a bill credit.
-Here is a look at the extensive work that goes into activating a Demand Response event.
+Here is a look at the extensive work BGE teams perform when activating a Demand Response event.

 Every weekday from June through September a BGE team meets to see if there is enough electricity in the region to meet demand.
 This is vital during days of extreme heat when everyone’s air conditioning contributes to strain on the electric grid.